SEN Information report

 · Your child will be supported by the class teacher and other members of the team working in that particular year group.

-· Your child’s education programme will be planned by the class teacher in partnership with our SEN teacher and in consultation with parents.
+· Your child’s education programme will be planned by the class teacher in partnership with our SEN Co-ordinator and in consultation with parents.

 · In all year groups class teachers, teaching assistants and members of the inclusion team work alongside each other and with your child to ensure that planned intervention programmes and support is carried out.